Home > Analyses > Consumer Defensive > Target Corporation

 CategoryDescriptionProbabilityImpact

-Credit RiskDebt-to-equity ratio of 0.35 is moderate but manageable.LowLow
+Leverage RiskDebt-to-equity ratio of 0.35 is manageable, but must be monitored amid economic shifts.LowLow

 Should You Buy Target Corporation?

-Target appears to be a moderately profitable company with declining operational efficiency and a slightly unfavorable moat, suggesting value erosion.
-Despite a manageable leverage profile and a safe Altman Z-Score, its overall A- rating could be seen as cautiously favorable for investors.
+Target Corporation appears to be a moderately profitable company with declining operational efficiency, reflected in a slightly unfavorable moat due to value erosion.
+Despite a manageable leverage profile and safe Altman Z-Score, its overall B+ rating suggests cautious optimism.

 Strength & Efficiency Pillars